Flagsmith/flagsmith/docs/docs/clients/overview.md

 #### Client-side

-- Flagsmith SDKs will store all the Flags for an Environment in local memory.
+- By default, client-side SDKs will initialise and retrieve all the Flags for an Environment and store them in local memory.
 Flag evaluations within the SDK are then a simple lookup in memory with no associated network call.
 - If the context of an Identity changes, for example if a new Trait is added to the Identity, the SDK will make a new call to the Flagsmith API to update the Traits of the Identity and receive new Flags, as the value of those flags may have changed.
 This happens in one network call.